myshell-ai/OpenVoice/README.md

 Please see [QnA](QA.md) for common questions and answers.
 We will regularly update the question and answer list.

-## Disclaimer

-This is an implementation that approximates the performance of the internal voice clone technology of [myshell.ai](https://app.myshell.ai/explore).
-The online version in myshell.ai has better 1) audio quality, 2) voice cloning similarity, 3) speech naturalness and 4) computational efficiency.

 ## Installation
 Clone this repo, and run
 ```